Cardiovascular disease is the leading cause of death for men and women.

 Heart Scan – $140

-Also known as a calcium score, a heart scan is used to detect coronary artery disease and, if present, determine the severity.
+Calcium Score.
+Using a CT scanner, this tests for calcium buildup of plaque on the walls of the arteries.
+It is used to detect coronary artery disease and, if present, can determine the severity.

 Heart Scan Plus – $205